 one of whom must be a specialist) have provided certified statements confirming

 the medical condition to this effect;

-(b) fund specific renovations or modifications (to a principal place of residence or vehicle) that
+(b) fund specific renovations or modifications (to a principal place of residence

 (c) assist with funeral and other expenses related to the death of an investor or

 (d) enable an investor to provide care for a person who is dying from a terminal

 (e) prevent an investor’s mortgage lender from selling the member’s principal place

 (f) meet a binding financial obligation entered into by the person prior to APN

 FM determining that the relevant fund is non-liquid or otherwise determining that